| || |

 - Imperatorum (2008)

-- Ratdoldt (2008): a blackletter face made from scans, and attributed to Erhard Ratdolt.
+- Ratdoldt (2008): a blackletter typeface made from scans, and attributed to Erhard Ratdolt.

-- Valentim (2008): a blackletter face made from scans of the book Vita Christi.
+- Valentim (2008): a blackletter typeface made from scans of the book Vita Christi.
 Named after Valentim Fernandes, a printer active in Lisbon, ca. 1480-1519.

-- Incunabulo Normalizado (2008): a blackletter face made from scans of the book Vita Christi.
+- Incunabulo Normalizado (2008): a blackletter typeface made from scans of the book Vita Christi.